Jonqora/VibeCheckMyProf/SET-UP/LAMBDA.md

   <img src="https://github.com/Jonqora/VibeCheckMyProf/blob/doc-update/scratch/image_files/lambda.png" width="50" height="50" />
 </p>

-## Sentiment Lambda
+## Lambda and API Gateway

 The following steps ensure correct setup of the containerized lambda that serves as the backend computing layer of the project.
+If you encounter any problems with these steps, reach out to `Ellen` with questions.

 ## Containerized Lambda